rozhnev/Phonon-Framework/README.md

 ## Quick start

-The best place to start with Phonon is the documentation place.
+Please refer to our documentation for more information.

 To start without reading text, several options are available: